-The Hamilton Holt School Dean may suspend a student from the College for a period of up to two calendar weeks if such action is deemed appropriate for protecting the health, safety, or welfare of the College or any member of the College.
-Persons under suspension shall not be allowed on campus without permission from the Dean.
+The Holt School Dean may suspend a student from the College for a period of up to two calendar weeks if such action is deemed appropriate for protecting the health, safety, or welfare of the College or any member of the College.
+Persons under suspension shall not be allowed on campus without written permission from the director of campus safety.

-The Dean may refuse further enrollment to any person who has been cited by a campus security officer with a trespass warning at a time when the person is not duly enrolled for credit in a credit-bearing course in the Hamilton Holt School.
+The Holt School Dean may refuse further enrollment to any person who has been cited by a campus safety officer with a trespass warning at a time when the person is not duly enrolled for credit in a credit-bearing course in the Hamilton Holt School.